New Independent Fundamental Baptist Movement

-The New Independent Fundamental Baptist Movement (also known as the New IFB or NIFB) is an association of Christian right, Baptist, King James Only movement churches.
-The New IFB began with Steven Anderson of Faithful Word Baptist Church, who broke from the Independent Baptist movement in 2005 due to perceived Liberalism in other independent Baptist churches.
-The New IFB does not consider itself to be a denomination, and it is not affiliated with any other Baptist organization.
+The New Independent Fundamental Baptist movement (also known as the New IFB or NIFB) is an association of fundamentalist Baptist churches.
+The New IFB traces its origins to Pastor Steven L. Anderson in Tempe, Arizona.
+In 2005, Anderson broke from the broader Independent Baptist movement, charging that many Independent Baptist churches had grown doctrinally soft and increasingly liberal.
+That same year—on Christmas Day—he launched what would become the movement's flagship church, Faithful Word Baptist Church.

-New IFB churches have caused controversy on several occasions because of their opposition to homosexuality, including praise for the Pulse nightclub shooting, a 2016 terror attack where an attacker murdered 49 people and injured 53 others at a queer nightclub in Orlando, Florida.
-They are described by the Anti-Defamation League (ADL) as "a loose network of independent churches concentrated in the U.S. connected by their belief in certain religious doctrines and a shared brand of deeply anti-LGBTQ and antisemitic teachings."
-According to the ADL, "Anti-LGBTQ bigotry and antisemitism are fundamental to New IFB ideology, as demonstrated by the doctrinal statements on their websites and the content of their sermons."
-The group has been able to spread their views across the world through the usage of internet and social media.
+The New IFB is described by the Anti-Defamation League (ADL) as "a loose network of independent churches concentrated in the U.S. connected by their belief in certain religious doctrines and a shared brand of deeply anti-LGBTQ and antisemitic teachings."
+According to the ADL, "anti-LGBTQ bigotry and antisemitism are fundamental to New IFB ideology, as demonstrated by the doctrinal statements on their websites and the content of their sermons."
+The group has been able to spread their views across the world through the usage of the Internet and social media.

 Some former New IFB pastors have charged the association of being a cult.
-Similarly, other Independent Baptist pastors have associated the NIFB with cultic behaviour, associating the group with heresy.
-The New IFB has been the subject of multiple controversies regarding allegations of child abuse, coverups, racism and for the calling of the execution of homosexuals.
+Similarly, other Independent Baptist pastors have associated the New IFB with cultic behavior, associating the group with heresy.
+The New IFB has been the subject of multiple controversies regarding allegations of child abuse, cover-ups, racism and for the calling for the execution of homosexuals.
+The movement rejects the classical doctrines of the early creeds of Christianity.